“Why am I not happier?”

 Everything’s in place yet the good life’s still a distant dream.
 All that work wasn’t for nothing, though it can feel that way.

-If something feels off or missing, or if a strength has become (or doubles as) a weakness, I say welcome!
+If something’s off, seems missing, or if a strength has become a weakness…

-Life’s easier with a confidante, someone unrelated yet highly-related, with and from whom meaning & purpose are inspired by your ambition and emotion.
+Life is easier with a confidante, someone unrelated yet highly-related, with whom meaning & purpose are inspired by ambition and emotion.

 This is my role: confidante.
 It’s what I do and what I offer you.

 Coaches v.
 Psychoanalysts